 As the coronavirus pandemic comes roaring back, Chicago is one of the many major cities that has begun to reinstate restaurant dining restrictions.
-We're tracking municipal restaurant regulations in the Windy City to help operators there make better decisions about their businesses and stay on top of updates from city officials.
+We're tracking municipal restaurant regulations in the Windy City to help operators of Chicago's restaurants and bars there make better decisions about their businesses and stay on top of updates from city officials.

 [Editor's note: Updated 11/19/20]